 Introduction

 This chapter motivates the need for research on lexical flexibility by situating it within broader concerns regarding linguistic categories more generally, and categories in hu- man cognition.
-The specific problem that this study seeks to address is our lack of un- derstanding regarding what lexical flexibility looks like, and how it varies across lan- guages.
+The specific problem addressed is our lack of un- derstanding regarding what lexical flexibility looks like, and how it varies across lan- guages.
 This thesis contributes to answering these questions via a quantitative corpus- based study of lexical flexibility in English (Indo-European > Germanic) and Nuuchah- nulth (Wakashan > Southern Wakashan).
 It is the first study to examine lexical flexibility using natural discourse from corpus data.
 This chapter provides an overview of the the- sis, including the specific research questions addressed, the data and methods used, a concise summary of the results, and a preview of the conclusions.

 The “problem” of lexical flexibility

 Word classes such as noun, verb, and adjective (traditionally called parts of speech) were once thought to be universal, easily identifiable, and easily understood.
 Today they are one of the most controversial and least understood aspects of language.
 While language scientists agree that word classes exist, there is much disagreement as to whether they are categories of indi- vidual languages, categories of language generally, categories of human cognition, categories of language science, or some combination of these possibilities (Mithun 2017: 166; Haspel- math 2019; Hieber forthcoming).
-Lexical categorization—how languages separate words into categories—is of central importance to theories of language because it is tightly intercon-
+Lexical categorization—how languages separate words into (assign words to?) categories—is of central importance to theories of language because it is tightly intercon-

 nected with linguistic categorization generally, which in turn informs (and is informed by) our understanding of cognition.
 Categorization is a fundamental feature of human cogni- tion (Taylor 2003: xi), and lexical categorization is perhaps the most foundational issue in linguistic theory (Croft 1991: 36; Vapnarsky & Veneziano 2017: 1).

-One challenge for traditional theories of word classes is the existence of lexical flexibility— the use of a word in more than one discourse function with no overt derivational morphology, whether used to refer (like a noun), to predicate (like a verb), or to modify (like an adjective).
+One challenge for traditional theories of word classes is the existence of lexical flexibility— the use of a word in more than one discourse function with no overt derivational morphology, whether it is used to refer (like a noun), to predicate (like a verb), or to modify (like an adjective).
 In traditional terms, flexible words are those which may be used for more than one part of speech.
 (A more precise definition of lexical flexibility is given in §2.5.)
 Examples of flexible words in several languages are shown below.
 In the examples, N stands for a word being used nominally, V for a word being used verbally, and A for a word being used adjectivally.
 The flexible word in each set of examples is shown with emphasis.

 English (Indo-European > Germanic)